jitsi/lib-jitsi-meet/doc/API.md

 28. isStartVideoMuted() - check if video is muted on join

+29. sendFeedback(overallFeedback, detailedFeedback) - Sends the given feedback through CallStats if enabled.
+    - overallFeedback an integer between 1 and 5 indicating the user feedback
+    - detailedFeedback detailed feedback from the user.
+Not yet used

-29. setSubject(subject) - change subject of the conference
+30. setSubject(subject) - change subject of the conference
     - subject - string new subject

     Note: available only for moderator